-International Family Law – Divorces are not limited only to people living in the same country.
+Divorces are not only limited to people living in the same country.
 Often, you will find that one spouse lives in South Africa and the other in a different country.
-They want to get divorced, but do not know how to go about it.
-The question now is, which country and which court should divorce them.
-Very often receive queries from people living in the Middle East.
+They want to get divorced but do not know how to go about it.
+The question now is, which country and which court should divorce them?
+We regularly receive these types of queries from people living in the Middle East and the United Kingdom.

-The same problem arises in the case of parents living in different countries, but there are complications regarding contact and access.
-Let’s say, one parent lives in Cape Town and the other in Taiwan.
-How does the parent living in Taiwan enforce his contact rights?
-Does he or she approach the quote in Taiwan?
-Or should he or she approached the Court in South Africa?
+The same problem arises in the case of parents living in different countries, but there are complications regarding contact and access to their minor children.
+Let’s say, one parent, lives in Cape Town and the other in Taiwan.
+How does the parent living in Taiwan enforce his contact rights to his child in South Africa?
+Does he or she approach the court in Taiwan?
+Or should he or she approach the Court in South Africa?

-And Lastly the issue regarding child maintenance.
-What happens in the case we want be it lives in Cape Town and the other in New York? how does maintenance work? can the parent live in Cape Town with the children obtain a maintenance order against appearance in New York?
-This article will deal with the above three topics, in and tries to simplify issues.
+And Lastly, there is an issue regarding child maintenance.
+What happens in the case where one parent lives in Cape Town and the other in New York?
+How does child maintenance work?
+Can the parent living in Cape Town with the children obtain a maintenance order against a parent in New York?
+This article will deal with the above three topics.
+Read on to learn more.

-South African expatriates are found all over the word.
-These include, the following places:
+South African expatriates are found all over the world.
+These include the following places:

-Wherever the destination and/or location, the article would be a useful read.
-Especially if you find yourself in an international family law dispute.
+Whatever the destination and/or location is, this article would be a useful read.
+Especially so if you find yourself in an international family law dispute.

-Many people believe that because they got married in South Africa, any court in South Africa can divorce then.
-Or because they lived in Cape Town, that the High Court in Cape Town can divorce them, even though they live in London at present.
+Many people believe that because they got married in South Africa, any court in South Africa can divorce them.
+Or because they lived in Cape Town, that the Western Cape High Court in Cape Town can divorce them, even though they live in London at present.
 That is not the case.
 You will see why not.
-The issue is that of the Jurisdiction of the Court.
+The issue is that of the Jurisdictional authority of the relevant Court.

 Section 2(1) of the Divorce Act, states the following when it comes to the Court’s Jurisdiction:

 “A court shall have jurisdiction in a divorce action if the parties are or either of the parties is-